Enums without properties

 Enums with explicit discriminants

 Both Rust and Typescript allow you to specify discriminants to enum variants.
-As in other bindings for uniffi-rs, this is suppoorted by uniffi-bindgen-react-native.
+As in other bindings for uniffi-rs, this is supported by uniffi-bindgen-react-native.
 For example,

 #![allow(unused)]